One big family

 Lantmännen is an agricultural cooperative founded on the deep knowledge our farmers have aquired over generations.
 We make farming thrive and work together to take responsibility from field to fork.

-“The purpose of the foundation is to conduct scientific research and development within the area of grains and other raw materials from crop production and the further processing thereof, in order to promote the use of those raw materials.”
+“The Foundation’s mission is to pursue scientific research and development within grain and other crops from agricultural cultivation and further processing to promoting the use of such crops.”

-The texts for the calls for proposals are updated before every new application round and can be found under the various focus area pages.
+The call for proposals texts are updated ahead of each round of applications and can be found under the different focus area pages.

 In this focus area, we have a general goal of contributing to the profitable development of Swedish agriculture, both conventional and organic.
 Important success factors are increased production and better utilisation of production aids supplied within both plant cultivation and animal products production.